olefriis/simplepvr/ruby/README.md

 Development
 ===========
-Run the specs and features like this:
+Run all automatic tests like this:

         rake test

+This runs the Ruby specs and features along with the JavaScript unit tests.

-Run the JavaScript tests by first calling
+For the JavaScript tests to run, first install [Testacular](http://testacular.github.com/0.6.0/index.html).

-        test/scripts/test-server.sh

-then opening a browser on the shown URL.
-Capture the browser in strict mode.
-After this, you can run

-        test/scripts/test.sh

-any number of times.
-However, the test-server needs to be restarted from time to time.
+If you want to keep Testacular running and let it execute whenever a file changes, just run this:

+        testacular start test/testacular.conf.js

+To create the gem, make sure that lib/simple_pvr/version.rb is up-to-date, commit everything and run:

+        rake build

+Then "gem install" the generated gem in the pkg directory, see if everything seems to work (you already ran the automatic tests, right?), and execute

+        rake release

+...which will release the gem to rubygems.org.